bmasulah/bmasulah.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bidayatul Masulah — Mathematics, Teaching, and Beyond"
+title: "Bidayatul Masulah — Mathematics, Education, and Beyond"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Hi precious people!

-Hi, I’m Bidayatul Masulah, though most people call me **Bida**.
+Bidayatul Masulah's here 👋 though most people address me as **Bida**.

 I hold a Master’s degree in Applied Mathematics from **Leiden University**, with my thesis research carried out at **Utrecht University**.
 My academic work sits at the intersection of mathematics, computation, and biological systems, where I use mathematical models and simulations to study complex phenomena.

 Research Interests